Sharon, New Hampshire

 Sharon is a town in Hillsborough County, New Hampshire, United States.
 The population was 359 at the 2020 census.
-It is home to the Sharon Arts Center, part of the New Hampshire Institute of Art.
+It was the long-time home to the Sharon Arts Center, a nonprofit which has ceased operations.

 History

 It was first settled in 1738 as part of "Peterborough Slip", an area which until 1768 included Temple.
 In 1777, it petitioned to become part of Peterborough, but was denied.
 It was called "Sliptown" until 1791, when it was incorporated as Sharon.
 It took its name from Sharon, Connecticut, from which many settlers originated.

 The topography is uneven and, in parts, mountainous.
 In 1823, the population was 400.
 By 1859, when the population was 229, the town had three sawmills.
 The principal occupation, however, was farming.

 Geography

 According to the United States Census Bureau, the town has a total area of 40.6 sqkm, all of it recorded as land.
-The town is drained by several branches of the Contoocook River, which rise near the southeast corner of the town.
+The town is drained by several branches of the Contoocook River, which rise near the southeastern corner of the town.
 Temple Mountain forms the eastern boundary of Sharon for several miles.
 Holt Peak on Temple Mountain, at 2045 ft above sea level, is the highest point in Sharon.